danvet/danvet.github.io/_posts/2013-09-02-neat-drmi915-stuff-for-312.md

 blogger_orig_url: http://blog.ffwll.ch/2013/09/neat-drmi915-stuff-for-312.html
 ---

-So <a href="http://blog.ffwll.ch/2013/06/neat-drmi915-stuff-for-311.html">kernel 3.11</a> will be released soonish and it's time for our regular look at what the next merge window will bring in for the intel GPU driver.
+So [kernel 3.11](http://blog.ffwll.ch/2013/06/neat-drmi915-stuff-for-311.html) will be released soonish and it's time for our regular look at what the next merge window will bring in for the intel GPU driver.

 <!--more-->